knavachaitanya/Stock_Price_prediction/README.md

 Installation
 To follow this project, please install the following locally:

-JupyerLab
+JupyerLab,
-Python 3.8+
+Python 3.8+,
-Python packages
+Python packages are:-
-pandas
+pandas,
-yfinance
+yfinance,
-scikit-learn
+scikit-learn.
 Data
 We'll download all of the data during the project, using the yfinance package.# Stock_Price_prediction